-I recently received a telephone call from a school district on the West Coast asking for help writing a grant proposal.
+I recently received a telephone call from a school district on the West Coast asking for help with writing a grant proposal.
 I’m a grant-writing consultant, so that shouldn’t be a problem, right?
 Well, there’s a little more to the story.

-I received the call at 5 p.m.
-EST on a Monday and the proposal was due that Friday, less than five days’ notice.
+I received the call on a Monday at 5 p.m.
+EST and the proposal was due that Friday, less than five days’ notice.
 Plus, the application had to include some important pieces of information from a report that an outside consultant had spent the past year working on.
 When the district called me, officials still were waiting for the report.
 The staff member who called me was frustrated and sounded defeated, and understandably so.

 First, I would like to appeal directly to school districts’ administrative staffs.
 If there isn’t a system in place in your district to disseminate information about grant opportunities to the appropriate staff people within a day of the receipt of this information, please consider putting such a structure in place.
-In many cases, your staff will need every second that is available to polish a project idea and to construct a well-written proposal.
+In many cases, your staff will need every second that is available to them to polish a project idea and to construct a well-written proposal.

 When you see a new grant program, do you check to see if the funder will fund the types of projects you’d like to implement in your district?
 If so, do you get in touch with the funder or check the web site right away to find out more about the program and what is required in a proposal?
-Most people who see an impending deadline will become discouraged and let this opportunity pass.
+Most people who see an impending deadline will become discouraged and let this opportunity pass by.
 If no follow-up steps are taken immediately, in all likelihood this information is forgotten.
 However, you can turn this into a proactive situation by taking a few simple steps.

 Using these steps to achieve proactive grant-seeking should help reduce the stress of proposal writing and lead to better applications that contain well-developed projects.
-Always strive to avoid the last-minute proposal whenever possible!
+Always strive to avoid the “last minute” proposal whenever possible!